Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-pseudo-classes-links.md

   - css
 ---

-We already had a look at [CSS pseudo-elements](https://daily-dev-tips.com/posts/css-pseudo-elements/), and even how to use [pseudo-elemtns in Tailwind CSS](https://daily-dev-tips.com/posts/tailwind-css-pseudo-elements/).
+We already had a look at [CSS pseudo-elements](https://daily-dev-tips.com/posts/css-pseudo-elements/) and even how to use [pseudo-elemtns in Tailwind CSS](https://daily-dev-tips.com/posts/tailwind-css-pseudo-elements/).

-But then I realized I've never talked about pseudo-classes, and they are pretty substantial as we use them all the time in web development.
+But then I realized I've never talked about pseudo-classes, which are pretty substantial as we use them in web development.

 So this article is dedicated to pseudo-classes.

-Pseudo-classes can be used to style based on a certain state of an element.
+Pseudo-classes can be used to style based on a specific state of an element.
-States could be that the user hovers an element or is an element is invalid.
+States could be that the user hovers an element or is an element invalid.

 I've split this up into a series of four, where this is the first part about link pseudo-states.